t-d-k/LibreCrypt/docs/FAQ.md

 *A:* It doesn't particularly matter too much; they both do exactly the same thing, but are based on different implementations.

 Simply choose one and uninstall the other.

 * * *
- <a name="bi"></a>
-*Q: Can DoxBox generate keyfiles which **only** allow read only  access?*

-*A:* Not at present, though if I receive enough requests for it, I may add this functionality.

-Until then, it should be borne in mind that anyone with a "read only" keyfile has, pretty much by definition, a copy of your master key and so has the potential to modify their "read only" keyfile, turning it into a "read-write" keyfile.

-i.e. It is debatable how much use this functionality has; certainly it should not be relied upon to prevent users from gaining write access to your volume files.

-* * *